Questions about the history, membership, and life of the Eastern Catholic Churches.

 Are Eastern churches still pretty much divided along ethnic lines?
 Why don’t they evangelize like Roman Catholics to other ethnic groups?

 Most unfortunately, many Eastern Catholic Churches are still divided along ethnic lines.
 This results in a lack of evangelization, and the stagnation of parishes.
 This is changing, thankfully.
 Many Eastern Catholic Churches have been making a serious effort to reach people from all backgrounds.
-We now have members from all ethnic and racial backrounds.
-We have some parishes with large numbers of blacks and hispanics.
+We now have members from all ethnic and racial backgrounds.

 Maronite Catholic Church